jaywhj/mkdocs-materialx/CONTRIBUTING.md

 # Contributing

-Material for MkDocs is an actively maintained and constantly improved project that serves a diverse user base with varying backgrounds and needs.
+MaterialX for MkDocs is an actively maintained and constantly improved project that serves a diverse user base with varying backgrounds and needs.
 In order to effectively address the needs of all our users, evaluate change requests, and fix bugs, we maintainers need to put in a lot of work.
 We have devoted